Angelos-Dimoglis/dotfiles/.config/nvim/README.md

 * debugger

-* nvim autopairs
+* nvim auto-pairs
-* surrond with parens
+* surround with parenthesis
 * commenting
     * jump to todos and fixes (folke plugin)